tclark/op-intermediate-app-dev/01-intro/01-intro.md

 ## Session 1: Introduction
 Materials for this paper are available at my [GitHub Repository](https://github.com/tclark/op-intermediate-app-dev).
 You will need to clone this repository.
 I will make updates and changes to it during the semester, so be sure to run `git pull` on it regularly.

-For right now, lets look at the [Course Directive](https://github.com/tclark/op-intermediate-app-dev/raw/main/course_directive/course_directive.pdf).
+For right now, let's look at the [Course Directive](https://github.com/tclark/op-intermediate-app-dev/raw/main/course_directive/course_directive.pdf).

 ### Our objective for the semester
 At this point you're generally able to write code that works.
 This semester we want to take it further and work on writing code that is good.
 But what does it mean for code to be good?
 Generally we here about code being extensible or maintainable.
 A more straightforward way of describing it is that code should be *readable*.
 The principal goal of nearly all developments in programming languages is to make code more easily comprehensible to human readers.
 The fact that this code may also be executed on a computer is basically an amusing side effect.